GlobalTester/org.globaltester.dev/org.globaltester.dev.doc/namingConventions.md

 * if `Bundle-SymbolicName` starts with `org.globaltester`, Bundle-Name is to start with "GT"
 * if `Bundle-SymbolicName` starts with `de.eprsosim`, Bundle-Name is to start with "PersoSim"
-* if `Bundle-SymbolicName` starts with `com.hjp.globaltester`, Bundle-Name is to start with "GT" or "Extensions to GT"
+* if `Bundle-SymbolicName` starts with `com.secunet.globaltester`, Bundle-Name is to start with "GT" or "Extensions to GT"
-* if `Bundle-SymbolicName` starts with `com.hjp.persosim`, Bundle-Name is to start with "PersoSim" or "Extensions to PersoSim"
+* if `Bundle-SymbolicName` starts with `com.secunet.persosim`, Bundle-Name is to start with "PersoSim" or "Extensions to PersoSim"
 * The suffix for affiliate projects shall be its human readable representation listed in [] behind it in the above listing.

 Project name within workspace